NamtaoProductions/namtao-com/src/site/notes/Rust-is-the-new-C.md

 <!--section: 2.5.1.1-->

-- Let's take a step back: Why did C come to dominate our industry? in short, Low-level portability.
-Why is it STILL so relevant? low-level portability.
-  - write once, compile everywhere
-  - before C it was understood that if you wanted portability you had to sacrifice low-level power and speed.
-  - and vice versa:
+Let's take a step back: Why did C come to dominate our industry? in short, Low-level portability.
+Why is it STILL so relevant? low-level portability; write once, compile everywhere.
+Before C it was understood that if you wanted portability you had to sacrifice low-level power and speed, and vice versa:
-      - if you wanted to write operating systems and games that needed to run FAST, you had to write low-level assembly for your specific architecture, and then rewrite it almost entirely for each new machine.
+If you wanted to write operating systems and games that needed to run FAST, you had to write low-level assembly for your specific architecture, and then rewrite it almost entirely for each new machine.